chirpwireless/docs.chirpwireless.io/docs/Dashboard/Browantbmh110.md

 ![Simple](image11.jpg)

-Click Save
+**Click Save**

 ## Step 12

-Now You are ready to connect to your WiFi network on the main menu of gateway configuration screen, click on step 3 Set Network or choose a network if you see it below.
-Enter your Wifi Password.
-Once you are connected to WiFi you will loose your connection to the gateway.
+To connect the gateway to your WiFi network, select "Set Network" or choose a visible network and enter the WiFi password.
+Note: You will lose connection to the gateway after connecting to WiFi.

 ![Simple](image12.jpg)

- If everything was configured correctly you will see a Solid green light on the gateway and the status of the gateway on Chirps dashboard will change to online.
+If set up correctly, a solid green light will appear on the gateway, and its status on the Chirps dashboard will show as online.

- Congratulations you are now ready to add your IoT devices and automate!
+**Congratulations, your IoT devices are now ready to be added and automated!**